Ericfrazier/digitalframeworks-spring2019/assignment1.md

 # Data reporting critiques

-You'll use this template several times during the quarter to critique published reporting you find and to learn to think critically about data and visuals.

-This is almost entirely from [Alberto Cairo](https://twitter.com/albertocairo) at the University of Miami and [Pat Howe](https://twitter.com/pchowe?lang=en) at Cal Poly San Luis Obispo.
+This is a critique of the 538 article titled What's Behind MLB's Bizarre Spike In Contract Extensions by Travis Sawchik

 ### Objective: Clarity and accuracy

-* Were you able to immediately identify the central insight the reporter was trying to communicate?
-Answer on a 1-5 scale, with 5 being excellent and 1 being below expectations.
+* I was somewhat able to identify the the central insight that the reporter was able to communicate.
+On a scale of 1 to 5, I would rate it a 3.
-   * What was it?
+   * It was explaing why there were a spike in MLB contract extensions but the report itself was very confusing and hard to follow and read
-   * Was it in the headline?
+   * Yes it was in the headline.
-* Were you able to quickly understand how you would navigate the data?
-Again, use a 5- point scale with 5 = excellent
-   * Was that the most efficient way to navigate?
-   * Can you suggest ways to improve navigation?
+* It took me sometime to navigate the data.
+I would had to go through the entire article to get a better understanding of what they were talking about.
+I would rate it a 3.
+   * It was the best way for me to navigate the article since a lot of information was thrown at me to analyze.
+   * Make the data more clearer and present the data better with graphs than just throwing numbers at us to follow the story.
 * Using your own knowledge and critical thinking abilities, do you think the data was accurate?
-1-5, with 5 most accurate
+I think that the data was somewhat accurate.
+There were so many numbers thrown at us to belive it was accurate with sources but it was hard to follow so I would rate it a 3.
-   * List any areas where you question the accuracy of the data.
+   * List any areas where you question the accuracy of the data.I would question all of the parts of the data that was just listed in numbers in the story and not presented in a graph.
    * List sources you would suggest the reporter check with.
+I would check with MLB to get the main scoops about the salaries.
+I would also check with the player's agent to get a better explaination on why they are trying to get these extentions and I would check other sports reporting media outlets for confirmation on this subject.
    * Did they provide a source?
+Yes they provided a source for the one graph they made for the story and they provided a main source in the beginning  of the story with link to that sotry
    * Did they explain everything that needed explaining?
+I feel that the report tried his best to explain what was going on in the story but it was just hard to follow.

 ### Objective: Quality

-* Regardless of the form that the graphic/story takes, was it executed at a high degree of quality?
+* The story itself was excuted at a high degree of quality but the way it was presnted wasnt a high degree of quality.
+On a scale of 1 to 5, I rank it a 3.
 (Rank 1-5, with five excellent.)
-   * Explain what they did well and areas where improvements could be made.
+   * The reporter did an excellent job of getting the information in order to write the story and it was enough information that you could somewhat understand what was going on.
+The way it was presented was the problem and it was just saturated in the story and it made the story hard to follow and read.
 * Consider some tasks a data story must do well: (present, compare, organize, correlate)
-   * Did this graphic accomplish all tasks?
-   * If not, which ones did it not accomplish
+   * The one graphic that was used in the story did not accomplish all task listed.
+   * It wasnt organzied or it didnt correlate or advance the story.

 ### Objective: Type and color (if piece includes graphics)

 * Based on your knowledge of color and type use, did this person use type (as in typography, fonts) and color to their best purpose?
+No.
    * For example, did it:
-       * Look like it all belonged together?
-       * Draw your eye first to the most important pieces of information?
-       * Make sense?
-For example, if it discussed heat, did it use the color red to communicate the degree of heat rather than, say, blue?
+       * It was used to show a difference between two different parts of the contract but it didnt explain it in great detail.
+       * It drew my eye to what they were trying to present but it was hard to understand.
+       * It didnt make sense at all.
+I had a hard time of understanding what they were trying to explain with the graph.
-* Type (1-5)
+* Type (3)
-   * Explain
-*Color (1-5)
-   * Explain
+   * It didnt explain what they were trying to present to the audience and it was hard to follow *Color (5)
+   * It clearly defined the different topics that they were trying to present to the audience.

 ### Objective: Creativity

-* Did the piece use some creative elements to good effect?
-As in, to emphasize those areas that could draw someone in, or to add detail where needed, but not just random visual or story junk that distracts you?
+* No the piece did not use creative elements to good effect.
-   * How?
+   * It was one graph in the story that tried to explain part of the story but it wasnt explained in great detail and the article was hard to follow.
+The graphic was not distracting.
-   * Rate effectiveness on scale of 1-5.
+   * Rate of effectiveness a 2 out of 5